tywalch/electrodb/README.md

 `set` | `(attribute, schema) => value` | no | A synchronous callback allowing you apply changes to a value before it is set in params or applied to the database.
 First value represents the value passed to ElectroDB, second value are the attributes passed on that update/put
 `get` | `(attribute, schema) => value` | no | A synchronous callback allowing you apply changes to a value after it is retrieved from the database.
 First value represents the value passed to ElectroDB, second value are the attributes retrieved from the database.

+##### Attribute Getters/Setters
+Using `get` and `set` on an attribute can allow you to apply logic before and just after modifying or retrieving a field from DynamoDB.
+Both methods should be idempotent synchronous functions and may be invoked multiple times during one query.

+ElectroDB invokes an Attribute's `get` method after an Item has been retrieved from DynamoDB, and if that field exists on the item.

+ElectroDB invokes an Attribute's `set` method in the following circumstances:
+1. Setters for all attributes will always be invoked when performing a `create` or `put` operation
+2. Setters will only be invoked when an attribute is modified when performing a `patch` or `update` operation
+3. Attributes used as facets will always have their `set` method invoked before applying the facet to a key

 #### Attribute Validation
 The `validation` property allows for many different function/type signatures.
 Here the different combinations *ElectroDB* supports:
 | signature | behavior |